Menaechmi: Plot

-Erotium, tiring of what she considers foolery, tells Menaechmus to come in to dinner and bring Peniculus.
+Erotium, tiring of what she considers foolery, tells Menaechmus to come into dinner and bring Peniculus.
 Peniculus, he answers, is in his baggage—and what dinner is she talking about?
 The dinner he ordered when he presented his wife's mantle, she replies.
 He first protests vainly that he hasn't any wife and has just arrived in the city, then begins to realize the possibilities of a dinner and a pretty girl.
 He sends Messenio to the inn, giving him orders to return for his master at sunset.

 Act 3: After the meal, he leaves his house with a garland on his head and the mantle over his arm; Erotium has told him to have it re-trimmed.
 He is chuckling over his luck—dinner, kisses and an expensive mantle—all for nothing, when the irate Peniculus, who has lost the Epidamnus twin in the Forum crowd, meets him and berates him for dining before he could arrive.
 Quite naturally treated as a stranger, Peniculus angrily rushes to tell the other twin's wife of the stolen mantle.

 The Syracuse brother, further baffled because the unknown Peniculus addressed him by his name, is pinching his ear to make sure that he is awake when Erotium's maid comes out and hands him a bracelet to be taken to a goldsmith for repair.
 He suspects that something is amiss, and hurries off to the inn to tell Messenio of the happy shower of valuables that has been raining upon him.

 Act 4: Now the furious wife, told by Peniculus of her man's trick, rushes out of her house just in time to meet her husband returning from the Forum, expecting Erotium's banquet.
 She tells him to return the mantle or stay out of her house, and the husband goes to Erotium to get it, resolving to buy his sweetheart a better one.
 He is stupefied when she declares him a liar and a cheat, and tells him that she has already given him both the mantle and her bracelet.
 So the Epidamnus twin finds the doors of both his wife and mistress slammed in his puzzled face, and goes off to get the counsel of his friends.